 Anthos Identity Service: Use this option if you want to use your existing third-party identity provider, such as Microsoft ADFS.
 Anthos Identity Service lets you configure your fleet clusters so that users can log in with their existing third-party ID and password.
 OIDC and LDAP providers are supported.
 Find out more in Introducing Anthos Identity Service.

-With either approach, users can log in to clusters from the command line or from the console.
+With either approach, users can log in to clusters from the command line or from the Google Cloud console.

 Google Cloud console